 Our experience extends beyond the courtroom, as we are equally adept in handling the regulatory issues that arise for our clients.
 We have represented funds, advisers and broker-dealers in state and federal regulatory actions relating to investment management, distribution, operations and whistleblower issues, including SEC-related actions and enforcement proceedings; CFTC investigations; FINRA investigations and enforcement proceedings; criminal insider trading and market manipulation investigations; and inquiries by the FDIC and NYSE.
 Our experience also includes representing asset managers in investigations by state regulators around the country.

-In addition to this deep industry experience, our investment management litigation team is part of our broader Litigation Group, which has been widely recognized for our successes on behalf of clients, including being named the 2016 “Law Firm of the Year” for Commercial Litigation and named in the top tier for commercial litigation by U.S. News – Best Lawyers “Best Law Firms” 2017.
+In addition to this deep industry experience, our investment management litigation team is part of our broader Litigation Group, which has been widely recognized for our successes on behalf of clients, including being selected as a finalist in The American Lawyer’s 2018 Litigation Department of the Year competition, and named as the New York Law Journal’s 2018 Litigation Department of the Year.
+We also were named the 2016 “Law Firm of the Year” for Commercial Litigation and in the top tier for commercial litigation by U.S. News – Best Lawyers “Best Law Firms” 2017.
 In 2017, for the seventh consecutive time, Skadden was named to the BTI Consulting Group’s list of top litigation law firms.
 “The BTI Fearsome Five” includes the five elite law firm litigation practices that general counsel would “least want to face across the table in litigation” as identified in a survey of more than 300 corporate counsel at the world’s largest companies.